Is Cast Away Based on a True Story and How Was The Ending?

 Is Cast Away a True Story?

-No, the precise narrative of Cast Away is not based on a real-life event.
-However, the film’s story drew inspiration from various true stories of individuals who endured being stranded on uninhabited islands.
-One notable account is that of Alexander Selkirk, a Scottish sailor stranded on the Juan Fernández Islands in the South Pacific from 1704 to 1709.
-Selkirk’s experiences purportedly influenced Daniel Defoe’s novel Robinson Crusoe, considered the first modern novel.
+The plot of Cast Away is not based on real life events.
+However, it drew inspiration from several true-life stories of people who had to endure being castaways on uninhabited islands.
+One popular true-life story is that of Alexander Selkirk, a Scottish sailor, who was left alone on the Juan Fernández Islands in the South Pacific between 1704 and 1709.
+His life was said to have inspired Daniel Defoe in his classic novel Robinson Crusoe.

 Image Source